vishuriya/test-repo/readme.md

 # THis is our new file

-#Check for new stash commands
+# Check for new stash commands

+# Now check for stash commands